-Two secondary server used for failover support does not need to be separately licensed for SQL Server as long as it is truly passive, and the primary SQL Server is covered with active SA.
-If it is marked to read and serving data, such as reports to clients running active SQL Server workloads, or performing any "work" except for maintenance related operations mentioned above, then it must be licensed for SQL Server.
+Two secondary servers used for failover support do not need to be separately licensed for SQL Server as long as they are passive, and the primary SQL Server is covered with subscription licenses or licenses with active SA.
+If a server is marked to read and serving data, such as reports to clients running active SQL Server workloads, or performing any "work" except for maintenance related operations mentioned above, then it must be licensed for SQL Server.

-This figure shows an example of licensing an active primary SQL Server 2019 database with Software Assurance and a passive secondary database hosted on-premises.
+This figure shows an example of licensing an active primary SQL Server database and passive secondary databases hosted on-premises.

-The secondary passive server can also be setup in Azure for Disaster recovery with no additional SQL Server licenses required.
-Customers will only have to cover for the compute costs for VM/server used for passive replica.
-Additional guidelines to setup DR in Azure can be found at https://aka.ms/Site Recovery SQLServer.
+• The secondary passive server can also be setup in Azure for Disaster recovery with no additional SQL Server licenses required.
+Customers will only have to cover the compute costs for VM/server used for passive replica.
+Additional guidelines to setup DR in Azure can be found at https://aka.ms/Site_Recovery_SQLServer.

-This figure shows an example of licensing an active primary SQL Server 2019 database with Software Assurance and a passive secondary database hosted in the cloud.
+This figure shows an example of licensing an active primary SQL Server database and a passive secondary database hosted in the cloud.

-• All the three passive secondary replica benefits can be used simultaneously as long as the on-prem primary is covered with SA.
+• All the three passive secondary replica benefits can be used simultaneously as long as the on-prem primary is covered with subscription licenses or licenses with SA.

-• In the case where you are using AHB to license your primary database running on shared hardware in the non-Azure cloud, you may run the two passive SQL Server instances (one for HA and one for DR) in a separate OSE running in the cloud on shared hardware to support failover events.
+• In the case where a customer is using AHB to license its primary database running on shared hardware in Azure, the customer may run the two passive SQL Server instances (one for HA and one for DR) in a separate OSE running in Azure on shared hardware to support failover events.

-In the case where you are using License Mobility to license your primary database running on shared hardware in the non-Azure cloud, you may run the same number of passive SQL Server instances in a separate OSE running in the cloud on shared hardware to support failover events.
+• In the case where a customer is using License Mobility to license its primary database running on shared hardware in the non-Azure cloud, the customer may run the same number of passive SQL Server instances in a separate OSE running in the cloud on shared hardware to support failover events.

-This figure shows an example of licensing both the active primary SQL Server 2019 database with Software Assurance and a passive secondary database in the cloud.
+This figure shows an example of licensing both the active primary SQL Server database and a passive secondary database in the cloud.

-Primary server licenses covered with SA include support for one Disaster Recovery secondary server only (outside Azure), and any additional secondary Disaster Recovery servers must be licensed for SQL Server.
+Primary server subscription licenses or licenses covered with SA include support for one Disaster Recovery secondary server only (outside Azure).
+Any additional secondary Disaster Recovery servers must be separately licensed for SQL Server.
 Note: The rights to run a passive instance of SQL Server for failover support are not transferable to other licensed servers for purposes of providing multiple passive secondary servers to a single primary server.

-This figure shows an example of licensing an active primary SQL Server 2019 database with Software Assurance and multiple passive secondary databases.
+This figure shows an example of licensing an active primary SQL Server database and multiple passive secondary databases.